woman practicing self love for building confidence and emotional well-being

 • “This is hard, but I am doing the best I can.”

-2. Set Boundaries That Honor Your Needs
+2. Set Boundaries That Honour Your Needs

 Love yourself enough to say no to what drains you.
 Boundaries are not walls; they are doors to better mental health.
 You can explore this more deeply in our article How to Set Healthy with Family and Friends, which touches on self-worth and emotional boundaries.